Scale free chaos in the confined Vicsek flocking model: Chaotic and noisy dynamics

-For different particle numbers with $\eta=0.5$, Table \ref{table2} lists the LLEs calculated using the BA for the complete system as in Eq.~\eqref{eqa5}, and using Eq.~\eqref{eqa7} for CM motion and for the NDCCF $g(t)$.
+For different particle numbers with $\eta=0.5$, Table \ref{table2} lists the LLEs calculated using the BA for the complete system as in Eq.~\eqref{eqb2}, and using Eq.~\eqref{eqb4} for CM motion and for the NDCCF $g(t)$.
 We observe that the LLE values calculated from the CM motion are similar to those found by the BA, whereas they are noticeably smaller if calculated for the NDCCF.
 While the NDCCF is still chaotic, we speculate that the subtraction of the CM motion and ensemble average involved in two-time NDCCF $g(t)$ dilute chaos by lowering the LLE.
+We observe that the difference between LLEs calculated from BA and CM motion and those from $g(t)$ in Table \ref{table2} decreases as $N$ increases.
+Thus, it could happen that both sets of LLEs eventually converge to similar smaller values as $N\to\infty$ and chaos disappear.